evkx/evkx.github.io/content/technology/suspension/_index.md

     <figcaption><h4>McPherson front suspension Audi Q4</h4></figcaption>
 </figur>

-#### Pros:
+#### Pros MacPherson strut

-- Simplified design: MacPherson struts consist of fewer components than traditional shock-absorber-and-spring systems, making them easier to install and maintain.
+- *Simplified design:* MacPherson struts have fewer components than traditional shock-absorber-and-spring systems, making them easier to install and maintain.
-- More space-efficient: They take up less space than other types of suspension systems, leaving more room for other components, such as the engine and transmission.
+- *More space-efficient:* They take up less space than other types of suspension systems, leaving more room for other components, such as the engine and transmission.
-- Good handling: MacPherson struts provide good handling and stability on the road, especially in high-speed maneuvers and cornering.
+- *Good handling:* MacPherson struts provide good handling and stability on the road, especially in high-speed maneuvers and cornering.
-- Cost-effective: They are generally less expensive than other types of suspension systems, making them a popular choice for budget-conscious vehicle manufacturers.
+- *Cost-effective:* They are generally less expensive than other types of suspension systems, making them a popular choice for budget-conscious vehicle manufacturers.

-#### Cons:
+#### Cons MacPherson strut

-- Limited adjustability: MacPherson struts are not as adjustable as other types of suspension systems, making it more difficult to fine-tune the ride and handling characteristics.
+- *Limited adjustability:* MacPherson struts are not as adjustable as other types of suspension systems, making it more difficult to fine-tune the ride and handling characteristics.
-- Less durable: They may be less durable than other types of suspension systems, especially in harsh driving conditions or off-road use.
+- *Less durable:* They may be less durable than other types of suspension systems, especially in harsh driving conditions or off-road use.
-- Bump steer: MacPherson struts can cause a phenomenon called bump steer, which occurs when the suspension geometry changes during cornering, causing the wheels to steer unintentionally.
+- *Bump steer:* MacPherson struts can cause a phenomenon called bump steer, which occurs when the suspension geometry changes during cornering, causing the wheels to steer unintentionally.
-- Uneven tire wear: MacPherson struts can cause uneven tire wear, especially when driving on rough roads or over bumps.
+- *Uneven tire wear:* MacPherson struts can cause uneven tire wear, especially when driving on rough roads or over bumps.

 Overall, MacPherson struts are a popular choice for many vehicles due to their simplicity, cost-effectiveness, and good handling characteristics.
-However, they may not be the best choice for every driving situation, and some drivers may prefer other types of suspension systems that offer more adjustability and durability.
+However, there may be better choices for some driving situations, and some drivers may prefer other types of suspension systems that offer more adjustability and durability.

 ### Double Wishbone

 Double wishbone suspension is a type of independent suspension system commonly used in high-performance and luxury vehicles.
 The suspension design features two A-shaped control arms (also called wishbones) that are connected to the chassis and the wheel hub assembly.

 The upper and lower wishbones work together to control the vertical movement of the wheel, while allowing for some degree of lateral and longitudinal movement.